-- To hunt, trap or kill any furbearer without a trapping license. - · For any nonresident to trap for any species without having a trapping license. - For any nonresident to hunt, kill or possess any nongame species without having a trapping license, nongame license or any big-game license.
+- To place a trap or snare on public land (see page 13) - To hunt, trap or kill any furbearer without a trapping license. - For any nonresident to trap for any species without having a trapping license. - For any nonresident to hunt, kill or possess any nongame species without having a trapping license, nongame license or any big-game license.